 Halo Spot’s Stew Wholesome Lamb Recipe was selected to represent the other products in the line for this review.

 Estimated Dry Matter Nutrient Content

-Ingredients: Beef, beef liver, beef broth, carrots, green beans, celery, zucchini, yellow squash, green peas, mustard greens, rolled oats, dicalcium phosphate, calcium citrate, sweet potatoes, pumpkin, guar gum, sodium ascorbate, sea salt, potassium chloride, garlic powder, flaxseed oil, minerals (iron amino acid chelate, zinc amino acid chelate, cobalt amino acid chelate, copper amino acid chelate, manganese amino acid chelate, sodium selenite, potassium iodide), vitamins (vitamin E, A, B12, D3 supplements, thiamine mononitrate, biotin, riboflavin supplement), choline chloride, dried kelp
+Ingredients: Lamb, chicken broth, beef liver, carrots, zucchini, celery, yellow squash, green peas, green beans, barley, mustard greens, rolled oats, tricalcium phosphate, flaxseed oil, calcium citrate, sweet potatoes, pumpkin, guar gum, sea salt, sodium ascorbate, potassium chloride, garlic powder, minerals (iron amino acid chelate, zinc amino acid chelate, cobalt amino acid chelate, copper amino acid chelate, manganese amino acid chelate, sodium selenite, potassium iodide), vitamins (vitamin E, A, B12, D3 supplements, thiamine mononitrate, biotin, riboflavin supplement), choline chloride, dried kelp

 Fiber (estimated dry matter content) = 8.3%

 |Calorie Weighted Basis||25%||51%||24%|

 The first ingredient in this dog food is lamb.
 Lamb is considered “the clean flesh derived from slaughtered” lamb and associated with skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1